 Camping along the banks of the Rio Grande River below towering canyons is certain to be a memory that will last long after the summer ends.
 After a day of paddling, we spend the evening recapping the day’s adventures around a campfire on sandy riverbanks under the millions of stars that light up the sky.
 With Texas on the left side of the river and Mexico on the right, campers consider this a highlight and usually can’t wait to send home a postcard detailing their adventures on the border.
 Don’t worry!
 This section of the border is highly patrolled and safe from anything you may have heard on the news.
 Safety is our number one concern and we would never travel anywhere that we felt was unsafe.
 With over 100 miles of navigable river and five canyons to choose from, we rely on our friends who live in the area to help us choose the best section of river based on river conditions.
 Wild livestock, hawks, falcons, and dozens of critters are likely to be spotted as we explore the waters of the Rio Grande.
 Waking up to the sound of the rushing river while wondering what lies beyond the next bend in the river is what adventure is all about.

 After the river trip we will take some time to relax and explore the local area around Terlingua.
 This area of Texas was once home to the Comanche Indians.
-Here they discovered Cinnabar, the bright red ore of mercury, could be used to create war paint and by the mid- 1800’s they began using it for trade with the English settlers who wanted it for the mercury.
-By the turn of the century this area was flooded with prospectors and the once sparsely populated desert grew to a population of more than 2000.
+Here they discovered that Cinnabar, the bright red ore of mercury, could be used to create war paint and by the mid-1800’s they began using it for trade with the English settlers who wanted it for the mercury.
+By the turn of the century this area was flooded with prospectors and the once sparsely populated desert grew to contain more than 2000 inhabitants.
 Following the end of WWII the demand for mercury fell and the area was abandoned.
-Today all that remains is Boot Hill cemetery, abandoned adobe style structures, and less than 200 residents.
-Regarded by many as one of the most famous ghost towns, this area always leaves people in awe!
+Today all that remains is Boot Hill cemetery, abandoned adobe style structures, and fewer than 200 residents.
+Regarded by many as one of the most famous ghost towns, this area always leaves visitors in awe!

-Perhaps the most challenging component of the trip but also the most rewarding part of the trip is backpacking.
+Perhaps the most challenging, but also the most rewarding, component of the trip is backpacking.
 Teens consistently learn more from backpacking than anything else we do at camp.
-Hiking high above the desert in the mountains, the air is much cooler and the views are incredible.
 Days begin by preparing breakfast and filling water bottles before beginning the day’s hike.
 On a typical day, teens will hike 4-6 miles before making camp.
-Hikes are challenging but designed to challenge everyone to their abilities.
+Hikes are challenging but designed to suit everyone’s varying abilities.
 This is not a boot camp so don’t worry.
 Campers are given leadership roles each day and the gear is divided around the group equally.
 Campers usually make camp around 3-4 pm each day so they have plenty of time to build shelters, filter water, cook, and build campfires.
 Campers will prepare their food over campfires or with backpacking stoves, cooking things like pancakes, quesadillas, pita pizzas, and many more fun meals.
-In fact many camp parents often tell us their camper comes home and cooks for them!
+In fact, many camp parents tell us their camper comes home and cooks for them!
 We build shelters from tarps or if the weather is nice we just sleep under the stars.
-To celebrate the end of our backpacking trip, we have a well deserved dinner at a local mountain lodge restaurant.
+To celebrate the end of our backpacking trip, we enjoy a well-deserved dinner at a local restaurant.
 The sense of accomplishment and bonding that occurs on a backpacking trip can’t be overstated.
 The stories and experiences that come from our backpacking trips are often the ones that become EPIC!

-We have partnered with Northwest Arkansas Land Trust, a local conservation group to facilitate and lead a service project that is fun, engaging and impactful.
-Together we will work on removing invasive species from the waterways and watersheds near Fayettville.
+We have partnered with Northwest Arkansas Land Trust, a local conservation group, to facilitate and lead a service project that is fun, engaging and impactful.
+Together we will work on removing invasive species from the waterways and watersheds near Fayetteville.
 Each camper will receive credit for 16 hours of service work.